elchs/LetoDBf/Readme.txt

                                                                ==> lSuccess

- This function assign value <xValue> to variable <cVarName> from group <cGroupName>. xValue can be boolean, integer, decimal [NEW!] or [NEW! binary] string, or an array [NEW!].
+ This function assign value <xValue> to variable <cVarName> from group <cGroupName>. xValue can be: boolean ( .T., .F. ) integer ( without decimals, can be incremented and decremented ) decimal ( integer with decimals: 4.2 ) limited in size !: string  ( [NEW] also binary string, means containg any char like e.g. CHR( 0 ) ) array   ( [NEW] { ... } with any item type, unlimited in size )

- Group- and Var- name are NOT trimmed of white spaces, char: ';' is an invalid char.
+ String/ array are limited by default to be all in sum max 64 MB, maximum can be changed in letodb.ini with config option "Max_Var_Size".
+A single string/ array limits to 1/4 of total maximum ( default 16 MB ).
- Optional parameter <nFlags> defines variable create mode:
+ This is for security reasons, so that crazy users cannot fill up the whole server memory.
- LETO_VCREAT    - if variable doesn't exist, it's created;
+ It is only allowed to assign new value of same type to an existing variable.
- LETO_VOWN      - own user variable (deleted after user disconnect);
+ Group- and Var- names are NOT trimmed of white spaces, but char: ';' is an invalid char.

- LETO_VDENYWR   - write deny for other users;
+ Optional parameter <nFlags> defines the variable create mode/ limitations.
- LETO_VDENYRD   - read deny for other users;
+ These flags can be combined by aggregating the constants:
- LETO_VPREVIOUS - return previous value to <xRetValue> parameter.
+ LETO_VCREAT    - if variable doesn't exist, it's created LETO_VOWN      - own user variable (deleted after user disconnect) LETO_VDENYWR   - write deny for other users LETO_VDENYRD   - read deny for other users LETO_VPREVIOUS - return previous value to < xRetValue > by reference given parameter

       LETO_VARGET( cGroupName, cVarName )                      ==> xValue